Your child’s development, step by step

 What do we mean by “delay”?

 When a child is significantly behind in reaching the developmental milestones expected by a certain age, this is called a delay.
-“For example, children have usually taken their first steps, or started the process that leads to walking, by 12 months,” explains Dr. Anne-Marie Goyette, a developmental pediatrician at the Montreal Children’s Hospital.
-“If a 16-month-old can stand and move around while holding on to furniture, I’m not concerned, because I know they’re on their way to walking.
-But a 17-month-old who can barely stand probably has a delay.”
+“For example, children are usually walking or well on their way to that point by the age of 12 months,” says developmental pediatrician Dr. Anne-Marie Goyette.
+“Knowing this, I’m not too worried if a 16-month-old can only walk while holding on to objects, because it’s clear they’ll soon be walking on their own.
+However, if a 17-month-old is just learning to stand up, it’s likely they have a delay.”

-Children with a delay can catch up if they receive proper stimulation.
-But if they continue to lag behind, the delay may be a symptom of a broader condition that has not yet been diagnosed.
-“Children with a developmental disorder can definitely improve, but they will always have certain difficulties,” says Dr. Goyette.
+Children with a delay can catch up to their peers if they receive the proper assistance.
+But if they continue to lag behind despite intervention, the delay may be a symptom of a condition that has not yet been diagnosed.
+“Children with a developmental disorder can definitely improve, but they will likely have certain challenges in the long term,” says Dr. Goyette.

 Global developmental delay

-A global developmental delay (GDD) occurs when a child is significantly behind in at least two of the following areas: gross or fine motor skills, cognitive functions, communication, personal and social development, and activities of daily living (autonomy).
+A global developmental delay occurs when a child is significantly behind in at least two of the following areas: gross or fine motor skills, cognitive functions, communication (language), personal and social development, and everyday activities (autonomy).

-Once children reach age five, their issue can be more clearly identified.
-A global developmental delay often signals a language disorder, an intellectual disability, an autism spectrum disorder, cerebral palsy, or a combination of these.
+Once children reach the age of 5, it’s easier to make a specific diagnosis.
+A global developmental delay often indicates a language disorder, an intellectual disability, an autism spectrum disorder, cerebral palsy, or a combination of these.
 Sometimes, the child’s delay is the result of a genetic disorder or exposure to alcohol during pregnancy (fetal alcohol spectrum disorder).

 Who can help?

 According to Dr. Goyette, there are many benefits to placing kids with a developmental delay in a daycare centre.
-“It boosts their autonomy, social development, language ability, and motor skills.
+“It’s highly beneficial for every area of their development: autonomy, social development, language, and motor skills.
 A quality daycare centre can help children reach their full potential.”

 Naître et grandir